Impact of Clifford operations on non-stabilizing power and quantum chaos: quantum chaos transitions in brick-wall Floquet circuits

-In Fig.~\ref{fig:magivsR}(c), we examine Floquet circuits comprising the gates along the SWAP--DCNOT edge, parameterized by the Euler angles $c_x = c_y = \pi/2$ and a variable $c_z$ in the range $[\epsilon,\pi/2-\epsilon]$.
-The behavior of $\langle r \rangle$ at $c_z\lesssim \pi/2$, when the gates are close to SWAP, is very similar to the approach to the end of the Id--SWAP edge analysed above.
-Consequently, similar to Fig.~\ref{fig:magivsR}(b), we expect a sharp transition in the thermodynamic limit from chaotic to regular dynamics at $c_z = \pi/2$.
+In Fig.~\ref{fig:magivsR}(c), we examine Floquet circuits comprising the gates along the SWAP--DCNOT edge, parameterized by $c_x = c_y = \pi/2$ and a variable $c_z\in [\epsilon,\pi/2-\epsilon]$.
+For $c_z \lesssim \pi/2$, where the gates approach SWAP, the behavior of $\langle r \rangle$ is very similar to the approach to the end of the Id--SWAP edge analysed above.
+Accordingly, we expect a sharp transition in the thermodynamic limit from chaotic to regular dynamics at $c_z = \pi/2$ as observed in Fig.~\ref{fig:magivsR}(b).
 Likewise, at small $c_z$ where the gates approach DCNOT, our data indicates a sharp transition from chaos to regularity, as highlighted in the inset of Fig.~\ref{fig:magivsR}(c).
-For a fixed system size, the circuit approaches the CUE statistics more rapidly near the DCNOT gate than near the SWAP gate.
+For a fixed system size, convergence to CUE statistics is faster near the DCNOT gate than near the SWAP gate. {One can observe a similar behavior when the gates are taken from the DCNOT–CNOT edge with the parametrization $(\pi/2, c_y, 0)$, as illustrated in Fig.~\ref{fig:magivsR}(d).}

-It is again instructive to compare the behavior of the level-spacing statistics to that of $m_p$, $e_p$, and $g_t$.
-Here, $m_p$ varies as $\sin^2(2c_z)/5$ [see Eq.~\eqref{eq:mp_swap-dcnot} and Fig.~\ref{fig:nonst1}(c)], while $e_p$ and $g_t$ evolve as $2\cos^2(c_z)/3$ and $(2 + \sin^2(c_z))/3$, respectively~\cite{jonnadula2020entanglement}.
-Along the entire edge, excepting the end-points, all three quantities are non-zero and at least one of them (in particular $g_t$) remains significantly large.
-The presence of quantum chaos in this case is consistent with the behavior observed in Fig.~\ref{fig:magivsR}(b).
-There, quantum chaos emerged when all of $m_p$, $e_p$, and $g_t$ remained significantly large, reinforcing the connection between these quantities and chaotic dynamics.
-At the limit $c_z = 0$, although $e_p$ reaches its maximum and $g_t$ remains significantly large, $m_p$ vanishes exactly, and the Floquet circuit acquires regular behavior as indicated by the $\langle r \rangle$ value.
-At $c_z = \pi/2$, both $e_p$ and $m_p$ vanish, and we find again regular behavior.
-From this data, it appears that if more of these quantities vanish, the finite-size tendency towards regular behavior is more pronounced.
+It is again instructive to compare the behavior of {$\langle r\rangle$} to that of $m_p$, $e_p$, and $g_t$. {The non-stabilizing power along these two edges varies as $m_p=\sin^2(2c_i)/5$ with $c_i=c_z$ for SWAP-DCNOT and $c_i=c_y$ for DCNOT-CNOT [see Eqs.~\eqref{eq:mp_swap-dcnot} and ~\eqref{eq:mag_cnot_dcnot}].
+On the other hand, $e_p$ and $g_t$ vary in accordance with Eq.~\eqref{epgt}} --- $e_p$ vanishes only at the SWAP vertex, while $g_t$ remains non-zero throughout the edges.
+Therefore, excepting the vertices, all three gate characteristics are non-zero and at least one of them (in particular $g_t$) remains significantly large.
+This behavior is consistent with Fig.~\ref{fig:magivsR}(b), where quantum chaos emerges when $m_p$, $e_p$, and $g_t$ are all significantly large, reinforcing their connection to chaotic dynamics. {Moreover, the circuits near DCNOT consistently display stronger chaotic signatures than those near Id, SWAP, and CNOT.} Our results suggest that if more of these quantities vanish, the finite-size tendency towards regular behavior is more pronounced.